SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Technique details of

-Standard regularization techniques—including prompt-level and token-level dropout, label smoothing, confidence penalty (entropy regularization for the classifier), and $L_2$ regularization on the redirection vector—are also adopted during training to improve robustness and generalization.
-These are omitted at inference.
+To improve robustness and generalization, we adopt standard regularization during training, including prompt-level and token-level dropout, label smoothing, confidence penalty for the classifier, and $L_2$ regularization on the redirection vector.
+Algorithm~\ref{alg:training} summarizes the training procedure.

-Each loss component plays a critical role: the classification and confidence terms promote robust unsafe content detection, while the MSE, cosine, and mask losses ensure accurate, interpretable, and localized semantic guidance.
-The alignment and redirection regularization terms guarantee that interventions are both effective and minimally disruptive.
-Comprehensive ablation studies (see Appendix~\ref{app_subsec:ablation}) demonstrate that removing any term measurably reduces safety, semantic fidelity, or image quality.
-The overall training pipeline is summarized in Algorithm~\ref{alg:training}, which outlines the procedures for multi-modal safety classification and prompt embedding redirection.
-This step-by-step algorithm ensures reproducibility and facilitates implementation across diverse diffusion model settings.